 "Banks are now forced to restrict Low Deposit Home Loans with 20% deposits now preferred"

 But we are still helping new home buyers or home owners looking to refinance or consolidate debts up to 90%.
-We even have examples right up to 95%, even 100% with the help of a small personal loan and 5% savings or a guarantor with good equity in a property.
-NOTE, your guarantor must always have independent legal advice and have the ability to meet your repayments if you were unable to.
+We even have examples where clients have minimal savings, but family are gifting equity in a home or clients have a guarantor with good equity in a property.
+NOTE, your guarantor must always have independent legal advice as they are putting their assets at risk and have the ability to meet your repayments, if you were unable to.

-Do you have 5% genuine savings plus a family member to help with the deposit?
-This could be in the form of an additional gifted deposit or by using their home as part security as a guarantor.
+Do you have 5% genuine savings plus a family member to help increase this to a 10% deposit?
+This could be in the form of an additional gifted deposit or a family loan or early inheritance.
 Why are you waiting, you may still qualify for a Home Loan even though your Bank has said "NO".
 Good incomes, stable employment history, clean credit and minimal existing debts will be important.
-Another recent option is a deposit through vendor finance, but this is typically where a property is being sold to you by family, friends or perhaps a landlord who wishes to help out.
+Another option that we are seeing more of is a deposit through vendor finance, or a rent to buy arrangement, but this is typically where a property is being sold to you by family, friends or perhaps a landlord who wishes to help out.

 Here is what Jo and Craig, recent first home buyers, had to say: